dotnet/android/Documentation/guides/building-apps/build-properties.md

 The default value is `XAJavaInterop1`.

+Support for `XamarinAndroid` is obsolete, and support for `XamarinAndroid` will be removed as part of .NET 6.

 ## AndroidCreatePackagePerAbi

 A boolean property that determines if a *set* of files -- on per ABI